kshlsa/fortress/docs/users/technical_concepts/chain_id.md

 ### Format

-The format for specifying and Torque compatible chain-id in genesis is the following:
+The format for specifying and Fortress compatible chain-id in genesis is the following:

 ```bash
 {identifier}_{EIP155}-{version}